 Sometimes in a season that seems hard, we forget where we’ve been.
 We are only focused on the here and now.

-When I get sad about my current single life, I think about where I’ve been, who I dated, and that seems to snap me out of it pretty quickly.
-Anyone else had a toxic relationship before?
+When I get sad about my current single life, I think about where I’ve been, and who I dated, and that seems to snap me out of it pretty quickly.
+Has anyone else had a toxic relationship before?
 On a serious note, if you would like to read more about my experience on how to move on from the person you thought was the one, here is the link.

 So, remember where you’ve been.